lindstromscott/Computable-Centering-Methods/README.md

 DESCRIPTION: returns the circumcenter of three points, assuming that the three points are not all distinct and colinear.
 If the three points are distinct and colinear, it will throw an error.

 FILE: basis_pursuit
-DESCRIPTION: This function runs is the original ADMM code.
+DESCRIPTION: This function is the original ADMM code.

 FILE: basis_pursuit_CRM
 DESCRIPTION: This function computes regular ADMM and then changes to computing a primal-dual method based on CRM.
-It does not appear to solve the basis pursuit problem.
+It does not solve the basis pursuit problem, for reasons explained in the article.

 FILE: basis_pursuit_CRM_smart
 DESCRIPTION: This function computes regular ADMM and then changes to a "smart" version of the primal-dual method based on CRM, where we query the objective function values to decide whether to accept an update based on centering or to reject it in favor of a normal update.
+It also does not solve the basis pursuit problem.

 FILE: piT
 DESCRIPTION: takes as inputs y,y+, and y++, and returns pi_T(y).